 High-dynamic-range (HDR) imaging is a technique that captures a greater range of luminosity than a traditional camera, which allows for images with more depth and richer colors.
 HDR video is a relatively new trend that makes colors more vibrant and realistic.
-The difference between HDR and normal video can be seen by comparing a scene shot in daylight to one shot with an overcast sky.
+You can see the difference between HDR and normal video by comparing a scene shot in daylight to one shot with an overcast sky.
 The colors in the daylight scene are brighter and more vivid, while the colors in the overcast scene are duller.

-In PC and Console Gaming, HDR has become a fixture in recent years with the latest generations of consoles all supporting HDR@4K, including PlayStation 4/5 models, XBOX Series S/X, among others.
-It should be noted that you will need to have an HDR-capable display to take advantage of this technology.
+In PC and console gaming, HDR has become a fixture in recent years with the latest generations of consoles all supporting HDR@4K, including PlayStation 4/5 models, Xbox Series S/X and others.
+Note that you will need to have an HDR-capable display to take advantage of this technology.

 HDMI Standards and Technical Specifications

-The table below shows which video resolutions and refresh rates are supported by the various HDMI standards.
-With this information you can quickly ascertain, which HDMI standard and by extension, what kind of HDMI cable you need.
+The table below shows the video resolutions and refresh rates of the various HDMI standards.
+With this information you can quickly know which HDMI standard and, by extension, what kind of HDMI cable you need.